andrianaimisa/mgritts.github.io/_posts/2016-05-13-adehabitat-visualization.md

 ## Workspace and data

 Load the required packages.
 Be careful when using `adehabitatHR` and `dplyr`, some functions are masked (`select`, `id`) depending on which is loaded first.
-I tend to load `dplyr` first because it is easier to remember to call the its functions with `dplyr::`.
+I tend to load `dplyr` first because it is easier to remember to call its functions with `dplyr::`.

 The point data was gathered using the `rebird` [package](https://ropensci.org/tutorials/rebird_tutorial.html) to get bird observations in Nevada.
 [Download the data](https://github.com/mgritts/mgritts.github.io/tree/master/_data).
 Don't forget the .rda file for the outline of Nevada, it'll give a better spatial context for the point data and polygons we will create.